guptabhishek8/flask-send-reminder-automated/readme.md

 # Flask Project Structure

-This repository contains a Flask project with a well-organized directory structure for building web applications using Flask.
+This repository contains a Flask project to send a automated reminder.

 ## Project Structure